Bobbybear007/NebulaBrowser/README.md

 This will create a distributable file in the `dist` directory.

+Tip (Windows): If you encounter GPU issues, try starting with `start-gpu-safe.bat` to launch in a safer rendering mode.

 ## Project Structure

 An overview of the project's structure.
 For a more detailed explanation, please see the [Project Structure documentation](documentation/PROJECT_STRUCTURE.md).